Lula's latest attack on Brazil's central bank weighs on markets

 By Marcela Ayres

-BRASILIA, Feb 3 (Reuters) - A new wave of criticism from Brazilian President Luiz Inacio Lula da Silva against the central bank weighed on financial markets on Friday, which were also reeling from surprisingly strong U.S. employment data.
+BRASILIA, Feb 3 (Reuters) - A new wave of criticism from Brazilian President Luiz Inacio Lula da Silva and his Cabinet against the central bank weighed on financial markets on Friday, which were also reeling from surprisingly strong U.S. employment data.

 Those remarks came a day after the central bank signaled it could hold interest rates at a six-year high for longer than markets expect due to fiscal risks under Lula.